Parents of a child or adult on the autistic spectrum may receive two yearly income tax credit points according to the condition of eligibility.

 - The credit is valid for one of the parents’ salaries.
 If the child is under the custody of only one parent, that parent may request that the credit points be given solely to him/her.

-- If there are expenses for a child that resides outside the home, the parents may choose may choose between the income tax credit points explained above and income tax credit for expenses incurred for a child living outside the home.
+- If there are expenses for a child that resides outside the home, the parents may choose may choose between the income tax credit points explained above and Income Tax Credit for a Child in Housing Outside the Home.

 - If the employee meets criteria entitling additional income tax credit points, he may receive the aggregate of all the credits, in accordance with each criterion (unless otherwise stated).
 For details on these entitlements, see the portal page Income Tax Credit Points.